grisha/mod_python/Doc/commandline.rst

-The above example will create a Python-based configuration in ``/path/to/new/server_root/conf/http_conf.py`` which is a simple Pythong script.
+The above example will create a Python-based configuration in ``/path/to/new/server_root/conf/http_conf.py`` which is a simple Python script.
 When executed, the output of the script becomes an Apache configuration (``create`` will take care of generating the first Apache config for you).

 You should be able to run this Apache instance by executing::

    mod_python start /path/to/new/server_root/conf/httpd.conf